randeelayosa/track-suggester/README.md

 ## Setup/Installation Requirements

-* _Go to this link to view the page on GitHub "https://randeelayosa.github.io/{repo name}"_
+* _Go to this link to view the page on GitHub "https://randeelayosa.github.io/track-suggester"_
 * _Or, you can clone this repository "https://github.com/randeelayosa/track-suggester.git"_
 * _Open the repository in the text editor of your preference. (i.e. Atom.)_
 * _Open the file in the web browser fo your preference._